wencruz/ModuleManager/Module-Manager-Syntax.md

 	// Arithmetic - add 5 and multiply by 20.
 Unindexed so edits the first one.
 	@numeric += 5
 	@numeric *= 20
+        @numeric != 2 //Squares the value of numeric
 	// Regexp expression.
 Replaces any instance of "tw" with "mo", so would turn "twotwo" into "moomoo"
         // Note also the index.
 	@multiVal,1 ^= :tw:mo: